Hawaiian Dream Cookies

 - Confectioners' sugar

 - In a large bowl, cream shortening, butter and sugar until light and fluffy.
-Beat in eggs, vanilla and lemon peel.
+Beat in eggs, vanilla and lemon zest.
 In another bowl, whisk flour, baking powder and salt; gradually beat into creamed mixture.
 Divide dough in half.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate 1 hour.

 - Preheat oven to 350°.
 On a surface sprinkled with confectioners' sugar, roll dough to 1/4-in. thickness.
 Cut with a 2-in. round cookie cutter dusted with confectioners' sugar.
 Using a floured 1-in. star-shaped cookie cutter, cut out the centers of half of the cookies; re-roll scraps as needed.
 Place solid and window cookies 2 in. apart on greased baking sheets.
 Repeat with remaining dough.